 Then again, I’m not convinced that Leto qualifies as a method actor, and I think his approach helps explain why Suicide Squad is a bad movie.
 Yes, he used a lot of method techniques and talked about them at length.
 But the method approach is a tool that was designed for a very specific purpose.
 The method helps an actor understand a character’s inner life and motivations, and that understanding in turn leads to a better performance on the stage or screen.
 The end goal is the performance – the part that the audience actually sees – which is noteworthy because it serves as a reminder that every individual performance needs to fit with the rest of the ensemble.

 Leto doesn’t seem to grasp the second part of that equation.
 Cinema is a collaborative art form, which means that everyone needs to perform at a high level in order to create a cohesive product.
-Abusing co-workers with condoms, pigs, and anal beads is counterproductive because it destabilizes the working relationship and fosters an environment in which people feel unsafe.
+Abusing co-workers is counterproductive because it destabilizes the working relationship and fosters an environment in which people feel unsafe.
 A method actor may choose to make personal sacrifices, but not everyone will make that choice – though highly praised, the late Heath Ledger’s self-destructive Joker is a cautionary tale about the dangers of taking the method too far – so the basic rules of human decency still apply.
 You need to have an implicit recognition and respect for other people’s boundaries.

 Phrased differently, Daniel Day-Lewis being moody and aloof but otherwise functional is not the same as Jared Leto being a belligerent dick, and method acting is no longer useful when it interferes with the work of everyone else.
 You need to be able to talk to your co-workers to negotiate the practical logistics of making a movie.
 You can’t contribute to the creative process if you can’t have a constructive conversation with the people around you (multiple co–stars have said that they never met Leto on set because he refused to break character).